Kymberly has lots of experience dyeing her hair and knows how frustrating it can be to end up with the wrong shade.

 Use old towels when drying your hair after washing for the first few weeks, or until the color stops noticeably dying the towels.

-Use a top quality color-care shampoo and conditioner, and wash hair every few days, not every day.
+Use a top-quality color-care shampoo and conditioner, and only wash your hair every few days, not every day.

-I trialled at least 5 brands before settling on Loreal's Elvive Color Protect line - it kept the color dark for the longest time of all the brands I tried.
+I trialled at least five brands before settling on L'Oreal's Elvive Color Protect line.
+It kept the color dark for the longest time of all the brands I tried.

-With twice-weekly washes, the color gradually faded over 3 months, before I re-colored.
+With twice-weekly washes, the color gradually faded over three months, before I re-colored.

 Your hair's condition will deteriorate with each subsequent bleach.

-To keep your hair in better condition for a longer time:
+To keep your hair in better condition for a longer time, follow these tips: